 In China, air pollution levels regularly exceed the World Health Organization’s recommended healthy levels.
 The smog, just one of the many physical manifestations of an energy system built on fossil fuels, has devastating health effects.
 That’s why we are working with our Chinese partners to help bring about a China that not only runs on clean renewable energy, but is also a global leader in the movement toward clean fuels.
 Our goal is a China that blazes a path for all developing countries, proving that clean energy can be a powerful instrument of economic growth.

 Supporting Zero-Carbon Cities and Regions

-The Carbon-Free Cities Handbook and Carbon-Free Regions Handbook offer no-regrets, practical solutions that help cities and regions with ambitious climate commitments to act today, and move more quickly along the path to climate neutrality, seeing results within a year.
+The Regions Take Action handbook, the Carbon-Free Cities Handbook, and the Carbon-Free Regions Handbook show how city and regional governments are reaping the immediate benefits of decisive climate action.
+They offer no-regrets, practical solutions that help cities and regions with ambitious climate commitments to act today, and move more quickly along the path to climate neutrality.
 Solutions offered across the buildings, transportation, electricity, industry, land use, and waste can enable city, state, and regional leaders to improve air quality, living conditions, and overall quality of life for rapidly urbanizing populations.

 Catalyzing U.S. City Climate Commitments

 America’s Pledge is showcasing that in the US, states, cities, businesses, and others are embracing the healthier, low-carbon future detailed in the Paris Agreement—helping drive better outcomes for their own citizens and business operations—despite a step back in leadership and commitment by the US federal government.